 Sales teams store megabytes of business-critical data in Salesforce.
 Losing it might significantly harm your revenue generation process.
 That’s why companies back up their information.
-This article provides a comprehensive Salesforce backup solution comparison for SMBs.
+This article provides a comprehensive comparison of Salesforce backup solutions for SMBs.

 We will review several most popular third-party Salesforce backups.
 We highly recommend against using native Salesforce tools for several reasons we’ll explain in one of the sections below.